juliastetskaya/hexal/README.md

-Webpage on pure HTML and CSS
+# Webpage on pure HTML and CSS

+You can see it [here](https://juliastetskaya.github.io/hexal/)